respawn-app/FlowMVI/docs/quickstart.md

       by using mutable properties such as `MutableList`s.
       Use `copy()` of the data classes to mutate your state instead.
 Even if you use `List`s as the value type, for example, make sure those are **new** lists and not just `MutableList`s that were upcasted.
-    * It's okay to copy the state very often, modern devices can handle a few garbage collections.
+    * It's okay to copy the state often, modern devices can handle a few garbage collections.
 * The `MVIIntent` is an action that the user or the subscriber takes, for example, clicks, system broadcasts and dialog button presses.
 * The `MVIAction` is a one-off event that should happen in the UI or that the subscriber should handle.